basiqio/basiq-android-blink-demo/README.md

 views_url=http://js.basiq.io/index.html
 ```

+### Server requirements

 To run the example, your API must expose two endpoints, ```/access_token``` and ```/user```.
 These
 endpoints must return the access_token that was retrieved from Basiq's API with the CLIENT_CREDENTIALS
 scope, and a user_id that will be used to create the connection.

+You can find an example server implementation [here](https://github.com/basiqio/basiq-blink-server-example)